Climate

 2023/2024

-Prospective study of climate change impacts on the water needs and resources of the Lot catchment by 2050
+Case study of the impact of climate change on water needs and resources in the Lot watershed up to 2050

 EPTB LOT